Discover our Mixed Media Courses

 Using mixed media doesn’t have to be a daunting prospect.
 It can be a liberating experience for any artist or creative.

 For example, to create a three-dimensional painting, you could use materials such as paper mache to build relief so your painting really comes to life.
-A drawing in simple pen or ink can be transformed with the addition of watercolour and even coloured pencils.
+You can transform a drawing by simply using pen or ink with the addition of watercolour and even coloured pencils.

 Why not give it a try under the expert guidance of our tutors at some of our stunning locations across the UK.